“The construction of a public ferry terminal in the Port of Gdynia”

 Port of Gdynia Authority S.A.

-Project submitted for co-financing by the European Union
+Project submitted for co-financing by the European Union from the Cohesion Fund under the Infrastructure and Environment Operational Programme 2014-2020

 The designed Ferry Terminal in Gdynia will be located at the Polish Quay, within the Port of Gdynia.
 The Polish Quay is part of the surrounding structures of Dock IV and neighbours on the Rotterdam and Finnish Quays.
 It was built in 1927/28 and redeveloped in the 1970s.
 The project area neighbours directly on the Old Maritime Station, entered into the register of the Pomorskie Voivodeship.
 The main project area covers about 7 ha.
 Transport access is facilitated on the southern side by exit roads form Polska Street.
 The ferry terminal will also have direct access to an intermodal rail terminal, which was erected in zone 2 of the Polish Quay under the project entitled “Road and rail access infrastructure in the eastern part of the Port of Gdynia”.
 It is assumed that owing to this accessibility, the ferry terminal will facilitate the transhipment of intermodal rail trailers.